jimt/jimt/README.md

 (in 1980! _seriously_ high tech),
-designed [Atari personal computers](https://en.wikipedia.org/wiki/Atari#Atari_Inc._(1972%E2%80%931984)), written firmware for CD-ROM drives made by a half-dozen companies, and helped start an [Open Education foundation](https://oerfoundation.org/).
+designed [Atari personal computers](https://en.wikipedia.org/wiki/Atari#Atari_Inc._(1972%E2%80%931984)), written firmware for CD-ROM drives made by a half-dozen companies, and helped start the [Open Education Foundation](https://OERfoundation.org/).

 I've lived/worked in the USA, Japan, Singapore, and New Zealand.